The John L. Nelson Project

 "His music. . .one day I hope you’ ll get to hear it.
 It’s just—it sounds like nothing I’ve ever heard." ~ PRINCE

-March 2nd marks the 1 year Anniversary of the release of this monumental piece of Jazz history!
-Thank All The FAMS who have supported and continue to support this project.
+March 2nd marked the 2 year Anniversary of the release of this monumental piece of Jazz history!
+Thanks 2 All The FAMS who have supported and continue to support this project.

 Don’t Play With Love, The John L. Nelson Project, the highly anticipated recording of John L. Nelson’s compositions is now available in CD format, Digital Download, and Streaming.